 - The Assessing Officer makes a reference to the Tax Commissioner about a potential GAAR case.

-- The Income Tax Commissioner issues a notice to the taxpayer after confirming that the arrangement is impermissible avoidance arrangement (IAA).
+- The Income Tax Commissioner issues a notice to the taxpayer after confirming that the arrangement is an impermissible avoidance arrangement (IAA).

 - The taxpayer then files documents showing that the arrangement is not IAA.